 Shifts

-There are different ways to add shifts:
+There are different ways to add shifts.

-Adding a Quick shift
+Adding a shift

-- Click on a row in the Schedule view to quickly add a shift.
+1. Click on a row in the Schedule view to quickly add a shift.

-Quick edit
+Quick editing

 To make shift editing faster and easier, you can "quick edit" in the schedule and base schedule.
+Click on a shift, and the quick edit panel will open.
+You might want to do this to change an employee's shift, change the cost center, or make corrections.

 From here you can:

-- Delete the shift: Click on the trash can.
+• Delete the shift: Click on the trash can.

-- Re-assign the shift to another employee: Select another employee in the drop-down.
+• Re-assign the shift to another employee: Select another employee in the drop-down.

-- Change shift type: Select another shift type in the drop-down.
+• Change shift type: Select another shift type in the drop-down.

-- Move the shift to another day: Select a new date in the date picker.
+• Move the shift to another day: Select a new date in the date picker.

-- Change start and end time: Edit the start and end time.
+• Change start and end time: Edit the start and end time.

 Employee